 Thus, for the given configuration $\varphi_0$ of $C_0$, an element of the dual obstruction space $H$ is given by the data $\{a_{i, j}\}$ which satisfy

 and

-Since $p_2$ is not 0, these conditions imply that the space $H$ is $\{0\}$.
-In other words, if there is a pre-log curve of its type given by the above tropical curve, then its obstruction automatically vanishes, though the tropical curve itself is superabundant.
+Since $p_2$ is not zero, these conditions imply that the space $H$ is $\{0\}$.
+In other words, if there is a pre-log curve of the type given by the above tropical curve, then its obstruction automatically vanishes, though the tropical curve itself is superabundant.

 \end{example}